 Past 2am on the second day, we started the ascent to Low’s Peak from Pendant Hut bringing only our hydration bags.
 We left our large backpacks at the lodge.
 Before leaving the lodge, I managed to take a quick cold shower no matter how chilling it was without hot water.
 The cold shower helped drive out sleepiness, it shocked my body awake and prepared me for the freezing temperature outside.

-Outside, it was cold and dark.
+When we step out of the lodge, it was cold and dark as expected.
 We secured our headlamps and saw a traffic on the way up.
-Looking up from Pendant Hut, the climbers were beaming like a series of Christmas lights.
-There were too many climbers like us who started hiking before the break of dawn to get to the summit sooner than the sun.
+Looking up from Pendant Hut, the hikers were beaming like a series of Christmas lights.
+There were too many people who started climbing up the mountain before the break of dawn to get to the summit sooner than the sun.

 At the granite plateau summit awaits a spectacular view of verdant mountain ranges.
 We had an amazing time above the clouds.
 We enjoyed taking photos while waiting for our turn to have a group picture at Low’s Peak marker.
-South Peak, St. John’s Peak and the Rabbit Ears—unfortunately one of the ears was destroyed by the last earthquake, was the most interesting.
+South Peak, St. John’s Peak and the Rabbit Ears was the most interesting, but unfortunately one of the ears was destroyed by the last earthquake.

 We didn’t stay long after our photo session at the summit marker because it was crowded at the peak and freezing cold if you don’t move around.
 We hurried down to start with the descent via ferrata.
 We were the first group for the Walk the Torq that day.